avocado-framework/avocado/docs/source/Configuration.rst

 notify the user about that in the output of the command.

-The relevant API documentation and meaning of each of those data directories is in :mod:`avocado.data_dir`, so it's highly recommended you take a look.
+The relevant API documentation and meaning of each of those data directories is in :mod:`avocado.core.data_dir`, so it's highly recommended you take a look.

 You may set your preferred data dirs by setting them in the Avocado config files.
 The only exception for important data dirs here is the Avocado tmp dir, used to